nexodus-io/nexodus/docs/development/design/watch-api.md

    ...
    ```

-In the above example, the client gets a bookmark event imediately indicating no changes had occured since revision 10245 but then a little while later a delete event is delivered.
+In the above example, the client gets a bookmark event immediately indicating no changes had occurred since revision 10245, but then a little while later a delete event is delivered.

 ### Client Library Access